nodejs/node/doc/api/util.md

 ```

 `util.inspect()` is a synchronous method intended for debugging.
 Its maximum
-output length is approximately 128 MB.
+output length is approximately 128 MiB.
 Inputs that result in longer output will
 be truncated.

 ### Customizing `util.inspect` colors